-In this unit the financial position of the banks are observed.
-Especially the ratio evaluate the performances of an organization by creating the ratios from the figure of different accounts consisting in balance sheet & income statement is known as ratio information provided by ratio analysis with the help of financial statement are very useful for making decision on any financial activity.
-Due to inter-firm comparison ratio analysis also serves as a stepping stone to remedial measures.
+Ratio analysis is a technique of analysis & interpretation of financial statement.
+To evaluate the performances of an organization by creating the ratios from the figure of different accounts consisting in balance sheet & income statement is known as ratio Analysis.
+Ratio analysis is also very helpful for decision making.
+The information provided by ratio analysis with the help of financial statements is very useful for making decision on any financial activity.
+Due to inter-firm comparison, ratio analysis also serves as a stepping stone to remedial measures.
 It helps management in evolving future market strategies'.